robinxpk/Asymmetric_Copula/README.md

 - Synthetic data: Basically increasing the number of years I observed.
 Can draw from fitted cop, retransform using empirical inverse PIT and see how it looks.
 Maybe look at marginals?

+# Final Presentation

+## Grading
+- 30min presentation
+- 15min discussion (own)
+- 15min discussion (leading other presentation)
+- Submission of slides 24h before lecture (15.3.)

+## Structure
+(Structure as in a paper)

+Intro and Problem: Relevancy (Hannes + Intro of Paper) Data (Data first so in Methods we can discuss limitations and draw conclusions for methods) Methods
+Simulation (performance evaluation)
+Analysis (applied)
+  - What to do with fitted
+Summary
+  - What now
+Appendix
+  - Additionals

+!
+Keep it intuitive.
+Keep it low in math and explain hydrology

+### Intro / Problem / Relevance
+- Hannes and partially intro of paper
+- Explain discharge in terms of what that is (i.e. water volume per s)

+### Data
+As we will see from the data, the methods used in the paper have their limitations that are not fully applicable to our data.\
+Critique on paper here: Methods used in paper are potentially not suitable for their data either.
+However, not sure because they never discussed the dependence structure of the observed data in detail.

+- What we are interested in: Peak, Duration and Vol of the most severe flood event in a year for multiple years

+- How do we get this data: GKD offers data to build a hydrograph over multiple measurement stations = measurement points
+1) What is a measurement station: Geographical location where water discharge values are measured.
+PLOT: Bavaria map with all stations we consider
+  -> Stations are at rivers
+  -> We look at THESE rivers
+  -> How do we get from a station to hydrograph?
+  -> Select Munich station and proceed

+2) What is a hydrograph:
+Discharge of water over time, here: discharge of water since year xy up to 31.12.24
+PLOT: Example hydrograph munich 2024

+3) How to derive our data from this:
+  - Focus on one year only
+  - Apply straight line method to identify flood (brief explanation using a PLOT: threshold line in hydrograph)
+  - Given identified flood, graphically show variables

+  APPENDIX: Not all years were as nice.
+Save plot in appendix by which I decided to use a year or not

+4) Repeat this for every station and every available year.
+  Focus on Isar only
+  PLOT: Show scatterplot for all stations with margins

+- Describe the data.
+1) How many obs per station (What is average count years / nobs)
+  - Mention that sample size is not too great
+2) How many stations at Isar
+3) Marginal distribution for each station (same format as before) Especially intersting since we used QUANTILE instead of a fix threshold.
+That is, the margins probably have totally different scale.
+  Reason: A small river is flooded at a different discharge than a large river, of course This is fine:
+  a: First part only focuses on within station dependence
+  b: Copulas are independent of margins anyway.
+That is, the dependence structure is totally independent of any scale
+- Mean of peak, vol, dur
+- Plots:
+  PLOT: Data marginals on SAME x axis to show the difference in scale
+  PLOT: Data with own x-axis to discuss the different shapes
+    -> Mention: We do not need to worry too much about different shapes due to copula
+5) Tau values for the whole Isar
+  !
+Point out that 3 different taus bc relevant for Methods

+10) Slope values at station

+### Methods
+(low in math [show baic formula so, but then intuition / graphs], focus on plots. i.e. density plots for the copula showing their limitation in modelling dependence structures)

+- Brief refresher on PIT
+  -> Mention that there is empirical Copula, which is non-parametric / empirical PIT We use this because avoids any estimation process which is nice in context of our amount of observations

+- Strength of dependence in terms of tau:
+  - Explain: tau is a correlation coefficient (We all know what this is)
+  - For increasing tau, variables are more dependent.
+  That means, the TYPE of dependence is indepedent of the STRENGTH of dependence.
+  Very important for the following
+  PLOT: Same dependence type with varying dependence strength

+- Considered dependence types:
+  Plot of each discussing their characteristics (tail dep esp.)
+  - Frank
+  - Gumbel
+  - Clayton
+  (all AC family)
+  Explain: These dependence types already are copulas, but bivariate.
+We want trivariate, thus introduce trivariate AC, NAC and Vines
+  PLOT: Scatterplot for many many obs or density.
+Maybe overlay?

+- Brief introduction to relevant copulas trivariate case
+  - AC:
+  math formula
+  Limitation: Just 1 copula, i.e. variables must have same dependence structure and strength
+  - NAC
+  math formula
+  Limitation: 2(d-1) different copulas, i.e. (as above, but for 2)
+  Mention: This is the one examined in the paper
+  - Vines
+  math formula
+  Below: Tree representation (or Appendix)
+  Limitation: No limitation on the copula.
+3 different allowed.
+Totally flexible
+  Mention: Seen from data we know, that tau takes on 3 different values, implying that NACs are not reasonable as they enforce the same copula for two relationships

+- Selection between copulas using AIC

+### Simulation
+Paper compared AC and NACs and showed NACs are way better if dependence DGP is asymmetric.
+Since our data suggests that NACs are too restrictive, we care about how NACs perform given Vines are true, but also, how do vines performe if we falsely fit a vine

+Paper:
+  - Showed that AC underestimate
+TODO: Plot vine taus and plot estimated NAC taus.
+Any dependence?

+- Metadata of simulation

+- Missspecification:
+  - KLD
+  - Behavior of vines fitted if NAC true
+    -> Conclusion: Always fitting vines ok

+- OTHERS

+- Goals: Copy Paper goal - kind of, but improved Estimate Slope effect on dependence structure

+### Application
+- Fit all vines and check AIC ratio to show vines are more reasonable which we expect by tau values

+- Plot fitted densities and synthetic data

+- What to do with it?

+- Put Sklar in the Appendix